History of the Caulfield Bears Football & Netball Club

 The relocation of the senior body of the club in 2012 to its traditional home at Koornang Park has resulted in a reunion with the junior body which bodes well for the future of our club.
 We have a strong focus of a ‘one club’ environment in which young people are recruited to the sport of Australian football via our Auskick program, migrate into our junior program (which has teams ranging from U8-U17) and onto our senior program and thus providing a single pathway in which young footballers can travel the complete journey of their playing careers.

-The emergence of the Caulfield Bears Netball Team
+The emergence of the Caulfield Bears Netball Teams

 And the girls made a massive impact on the competition by winning the Division 3 premiership of the Southern Football Netball League.
-The following season (2016), our netball program had swelled to 4 teams (our Division 6 team playing in the Grand Final) and in 2017 we fielded 6 teams with our Division 5 team winning its premiership.
+The following season (2016), our netball program had swelled to 4 teams and since 2017 we have fielded 5 or 6 teams each season.

 The introduction of netballers into our club has been a massive injection of vibrancy & diversity and we are mighty proud when they take the court in our club’s colours.